10 Early Signs of Gum Disease You’re Probably Ignoring

 While not technically a symptom of the disease, grinding or clenching your teeth is a risk factor for gum disease.
 These actions place excessive force on the supporting tissues of the teeth, speeding up the rate at which they’re destroyed.

-In case you need one more reason to ditch the cigarettes, chew on this: Studies have shown that smokers have more tartar than non-smokers, a precursor to gum disease.
+In case you need one more reason to ditch the cigarettes, chew on this: Research has found that smokers have twice the risk of gum disease in comparison to non-smokers.
 Plus, tobacco products damage teeth and gums, providing an open door for infection-causing bacteria that can cause gum disease.
-This is what you need to know before your next dental appointment.
+Next, check out what you need to know before your next dental appointment.